-- 6.1 The policies set out below are applied when making decisions on the suitability of proposals for development in East London.
-All the policies apply to proposals relating to waste management and Policies JWP 1 and JWP 3 apply to all forms of development.
-Parts of Policy JWP 2 apply to proposals which involve the redevelopment of existing waste management facilities. - 6.2 Relevant policies included in the adopted Local Plan of the Borough in which the proposal is located are also applied.
+- 6.1 The policies set out below will be applied when making decisions on the suitability of proposals for development in East London.
+All the policies apply to proposals relating to waste management and Policies JWP 1 and JWP 3 will apply to all forms of development.
+Parts of Policy JWP 2 will apply to proposals which involve the redevelopment of existing waste management facilities. - 6.2 Relevant policies included in the adopted Local Plan of the Borough in which the proposal is located will also be applied.
 Such policies may relate to wider issues concerning the protection and enhancement of communities and the natural environment.
-In some cases, there may be overlap between the policies of the Borough's Local Plans and the policies in this Plan, where this occurs the latest policy to have been adopted will take precedence. - 6.3 Table 10 below shows how the Strategic Objectives of this plan are implemented by the policies.
+In some cases, there may be overlap between the policies of the Borough's Local Plans and the policies in this Plan, where this occurs the latest policy to have been adopted will take precedence. - 6.3 Table 10 below shows how the proposed Strategic Objectives of this plan would be implemented by the policies.